castroalves-gabi/loginPageGlasmorphismCSS/README.md

 This repository contains the code for a simple login page in HTML and CSS, using the Glassmorphism design style.
 The page features a login form with fields for email and password.

 The project was inspired by the Glasmorphism Form UI | Glassmorphism CSS video tutorial from the Coding Artist YouTube channel.
 You can watch the tutorial [here](https://www.youtube.com/watch?v=FAfFlyaRAiI).

-## Prerequisites

-Before running the code, make sure you have a web browser installed on your machine.

 ## Usage Instructions